 13) Social Commerce

-Social commerce has existed for a long time but never really caught up until recently.
+The evolution of social media marketing includes social commerce, a marketing tactic that has existed for a long time but never really caught up until recently.
 Two platforms that have brought a new meaning to social commerce are Instagram and TikTok.

 - Live Shopping: This is an implementation of live streaming (more below, on trend #31).